tensorflow/tensorflow/tensorflow/python/keras/benchmarks/keras_examples_benchmarks/README.md

     - To run all benchmarks on GPU

      ```shell
-     bazel run run --config=cuda -c opt --copt="-mavx" benchmarks_test -- \ --benchmarks=.
+     bazel run run --config=cuda -c opt --copt="-mavx" benchmarks_test -- --benchmarks=.
      ```

     - To run a subset of benchmarks using `--benchmarks` flag, `--benchmarks`: the list of benchmarks to run.
 The specified value is interpreted as a regular expression and any benchmarks whose name contains a partial match to the regular expression is executed. e.g. `--benchmarks=".*lstm*."`, will run all lstm layer related benchmarks.

-## How to add new benchmark tests that use `fit`
+## Add new benchmarks

-To add a new benchmark, please follow the steps:
+To add a new benchmark, please take the following steps:

 1. Create your own benchmark test file, `xxxx_benchmark_test.py`.
-2. Import `benchmark_util` to measure and track performance.
+2. Import `benchmark_util` to measure and track performance if needed.
 3. Create class which inherits from `tf.test.Benchmark`
 4. Define and load dataset in `__init__` method.
 5. Design and create a model in `_build_model` method.
-6. Define the `benchmark_xxx` method and it will pass essential parameters, which includes `batch_size`, `run_iters`, `train_data` and etc. You can check examples from [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/keras/benchmarks/keras_examples_benchmarks).
+6. Define the `benchmark_xxx` method and it will pass benchmark related hyper parameters, which includes `batch_size`, `run_iters`, `train_data` and etc. You can check examples from [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/keras/benchmarks/keras_examples_benchmarks).
-7. In addition, you need to add a benchmark target in the [BUILD](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/benchmarks/BUILD) file and write the target name and dependencies.
-You can take current BUILD as a reference.
+7. Add the benchmark target to the [BUILD](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/benchmarks/BUILD) file.

 ## Troubleshooting

 1. tensorflow.python.framework.errors_impl.InternalError: CUDA runtime implicit initialization on GPU:0 failed.
 Status: device kernel image is invalid

-   - Make sure CUDA was installed on your machine.
+   - Make sure CUDA is installed on your machine.
-   - Pull the latest tensorflow repo and run the `./configure` in the root folder of tensorflow, it will help you to create the configuration file which shows your local environment.
-Please check [this post](https://www.tensorflow.org/install/source#configure_the_build) to know the details.
+   - Pull the latest tensorflow repo and run the `./configure` in the root folder of tensorflow.
+It will help you to create the configuration file which shows your local environment.
+Please check [this post](https://www.tensorflow.org/install/source#configure_the_build) for more details.